topazGl/Mitodix/README.md

 - Code files are inside the code folder.
 Place your input dataset in the "Data" folder.
 - Inputs are both gray-scale sequence  and its binary / labeled segmentation.
 Note that the algorithm assumes touching cells are separated in the input segmentation (different connected components clusters).
 - Make sure to edit Mitodix.config XML file in order to add you data set.
 Frame rate is only used to calculate frame rate for the output *.avi.
-- main_detection.m has an example how to create and use a 'Mitodix' object to detect mitosis event in the time-lapse sequence.
+- main_detection.m has an example how to create and use a 'Mitodix' object to detect mitosis events in a time-lapse sequence.